-Just like the Harp, the Shamrock has been used throughout Irish history.
+Just like the Irish Harp, the Shamrock has appeared throughout Irish history.

 So there is no confusion the national symbol of Ireland is the Harp, not the shamrock.

 The Shamrock is the national flower of Ireland.

 In fact, Ireland is the only country in the world with a musical instrument as its national symbol.

 By the end of this article, you will know everything you need to know about the Shamrock.

 Just where and how did the Shamrock become a symbol of Ireland?

 You might be saying “Ah sure it was because of St Patrick himself that we have it as one of our symbols?!”